Learn a few simple strategies that can – in just 30 days – radically reduce your study time, and get you an A in physiology!

 - A video toolkit describing important current thinking about human physiology

-The ideas presented in this course came from a time when I either had to figure out how human physiology fit together, or I would have had to leave my graduate training program without a PhD.
+The ideas presented in this course came from a time when Margaret Thompson Reece either had to figure out how human physiology fit together, or she would have had to leave her graduate training program without a PhD.
 The oral qualifying exam for the PhD in physiology at the University of California was a grilling by 5 professors who asked questions that largely had no obvious answer.

-Here is an example of the kind of questions I mean.
+Here is an example of the kind of questions encountered.

 No joke!
-That was the last set of questions my qualifying exam committee asked.
-As you can guess, I did have an answer.
-It must have been sufficient because I passed.
-But, I would not have passed if I had not figured out what am trying to teach students in this course.
+That was the last set of questions her qualifying exam committee asked.
+As you can guess, she did have an answer.
+It must have been sufficient because she passed.
+But, she would not have passed if she had not figured out what students learn in this course.